2017 Turkish constitutional referendum: Parliamentary voting

 Following the completion of the Constitutional Commission hearings, the 18 proposals were presented to parliament for ratification.
 Constitutional amendments need a three fifths majority (330 votes) to be put forward to a referendum and a two-thirds majority (367 votes) to be ratified directly.
-Justice and Development Party (AKP) officials claimed before the vote that even if the 367-threshold was reached, the government would not ratify the changes without a referendum.
+Justice and Development Party (AK Party) officials claimed before the vote that even if the 367-threshold was reached, the government would not ratify the changes without a referendum.

 Parliament voted on each of the 18 proposals separately in two rounds.
 The first round served as an indicator of whether the amendments would gather sufficient support, with amendments being proposed by all parties present in the chamber.
 In the second round, parties are no longer permitted to propose changes to the proposals.
 The results of the second round are taken into account, with 330 votes needed to send them to a referendum or 367 for direct implementation.
 A final vote on all of the approved proposals at large, with the same thresholds, was undertaken at the end of the second round, with the entire process being disbanded if votes in favour fell below 330.

 Of the total 550 Members of Parliament, 537 were entitled to a vote.
 11 MPs from the Peoples' Democratic Party (HDP) were under arrest for terrorism charges and were unable to partake in the vote, with the remaining 48 HDP MPs boycotting the vote after their motion calling for the arrested MPs to be brought to parliament to vote was rejected.
-The Parliamentary Speaker İsmail Kahraman, who is unable to take part in the vote by virtue of being the Speaker, was hospitalized during the vote, meaning that AKP deputy speaker Ahmet Aydın presided over the proceedings and was therefore unable to cast a vote.
+The Parliamentary Speaker İsmail Kahraman, who is unable to take part in the vote by virtue of being the Speaker, was hospitalized during the vote, meaning that AK Party deputy speaker Ahmet Aydın presided over the proceedings and was therefore unable to cast a vote.